raae/gatsby-transformer-cloudinary/CONTRIBUTING.md

 ### Your Code Contribution

 The guide for submitting your **code contribution**.
-Following the guidelines increase the chance of getting your code released.
+Following the guide increase the chance of getting your code released.

 If you are new to open-source code contributions, start with these links: